Connect Claude Desktop via API Key (Skip OAuth)

 }Restart Claude Desktop. mcp-remote will detect the missing auth header, fetch /.well-known/oauth-protected-resource, walk through the standard OAuth flow, and store a token locally.
 From there it behaves exactly like a Claude.ai web connection.

-If you’ve worked through the troubleshooting above and Claude Desktop still won’t connect, contact support@royalplugins.com with:
+If you’ve worked through the steps above and your connection still fails:

 - Your operating system (macOS / Windows / Linux) and Node.js version (